saulrh/rich_heatmap/README.md

 print(heatmap.Heatmap(cells=cells, colormap=colormap))
 ```

+Row and column values will be sorted before printing, so you can
+accumulate a stream of data and feed it in without any more trouble:

 ![Heatmap example image](images/numbers.png)

-If you don't provide text, the library will give you a rectangular
+If you don't provide text, the library will produce rectangular cells:
-cell instead of a number:

 ![Heatmap example image](images/blobs.png)